dmalvia/Vanilla_Nodejs_CRUD_API_Project/README.md

-# Vanilla Nodejs RestFull CRUD API Project | No Framework or Library
+# Vanilla Nodejs RestFul CRUD API Project | No Framework or Library
 > This is vanilla Node.js CRUD API movie project.

 ## Routes